-- 3.6.1 HQ SACT presents three levels of monetary awards for the top three winners of the IC-21/Fall: a. first place: \$5,000 USD, b. second place: \$2,500 USD, c. third place: \$1,000 USD. - 3.6.2 The monetary award is presented to the (1st/2nd/3rd) place recipients in the HQ SACT Innovation Challenge 2021/Fall.
+- 3.6.1 HQ SACT presents three levels of monetary awards for the top three winners of the IC-22/Fall: a. first place: \$5,000 USD, b. second place: \$2,500 USD, c. third place: \$1,000 USD. - 3.6.2 The monetary award is presented to the (1st/2nd/3rd) place recipients in the HQ SACT Innovation Challenge 2022/Fall.
 The presentation of the award does not alter the relationship between HQ SACT and the recipient and is only presented to eligible industry or academia entries, who have complied with the terms and conditions defined for the Challenge.
-The recipient is responsible for the proper recording and reporting of the monetary award to the appropriate tax authorities and the payment of any associated taxes. - 3.6.3 Monetary awards will be paid to the recipient with an Electronic Funds Transfer.
+The recipient is responsible for the proper recording and reporting of the monetary award to the appropriate tax authorities and the payment of any associated taxes. - 3.6.3 Monetary awards will be paid to the recipient with an Electronic Funds Transfer. - 3.6.4 The NATO Communications and Information Agency (NCIA) co-organizes this NATO Innovation Challenge edition and will offer the following to the three winners: The three winners will be invited to attend NATO Edge Flagship Conference on 25-27 October 2022, at Lotto Mons Expo, in Mons, Belgium.